GravityPDF/gravity-pdf-documentation/docs/v5/api_delete_pdf.md

 ## Description

-This method will permanently delete an existing PDF's settings. **This cannot be undone so use it carefully**.
+This method will permanently delete an existing PDF's settings. **This cannot be undone, so use it carefully**.

 ## Version